La Roux (album): Singles

 "Quicksand" was released as the album's lead single on 15 December 2008, originally reaching number 153 on the UK Singles Chart.
 The song was re-released on 23 November 2009 and rose to a new peak position of number 129 on the UK chart.

 "In for the Kill" was released as the album's second single on 16 March 2009.
 The song peaked at number two on the UK Singles Chart for four consecutive weeks, while reaching the top 15 in Ireland and Norway, the top 40 in Australia and the top 50 in Belgium.

 "Bulletproof" was released as the album's third single on 22 June 2009.
 The single debuted at number one on the UK Singles Chart, becoming La Roux's first chart-topper.
 The track reached number three in Austria, number five in Australia, Belgium and Ireland, number seven in New Zealand and number 13 in Germany.
 "Bulletproof" also became the duo's first entry on the Billboard Hot 100 in the United States, peaking at number eight.

 "I'm Not Your Toy" was released as the album's fourth and final single on 28 September 2009.
-Speaking to The Guardian on 22 July 2009, Jackson explained that the duo chose to release the single in the summer because she "think[s] sunny weather drives you towards certain tempos and melodies that work well booming out of open windows", adding that the song "has a brightness that wouldn't work in winter."
+Speaking to The Guardian on 22 July 2009, La Roux's lead singer Elly Jackson explained that the duo chose to release the single in the summer because she "think[s] sunny weather drives you towards certain tempos and melodies that work well booming out of open windows", adding that the song "has a brightness that wouldn't work in winter."
 It peaked at number 27 on the UK Singles Chart.

 On 15 July 2010, Jackson uploaded a behind-the-scenes preview of the music video for "Tigerlily" on YouTube discussing its theme.
 However, neither the single nor the video ever materialised.